 Scholarly Commons Citation

 Meier, Benjamin Mason; Cabrera, Oscar A.; Ayala, Ana; and Gostin, Lawrence O., "Bridging International Law and Rights-Based Litigation: Mapping Health-Related Rights Through the Development of the Global Health and Human Rights Database" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 935.
+935.